anuragsoni/dotfiles/README.md

 ## Neovim

-Pre-requisite: Vim 8+ or Neovim with support for packages.
+Pre-requisite: Vim 8+ or Neovim.
-Check using `:echo has('packages')`.
-For more details, check `:help packages`.

 I use [neovim](https://neovim.io/), but the configuration here should also work for vim8+.